jross765/gnucash-viewer/README.md

 ## Planned
 It should go without saying, but the following points are of course subject to change and by no means a promise that they will actually be implemented soon:

-* Marking / rendering transaction descriptions by more general / flexible rules; extracting stuff like the "TODO" word into config files.

-* Re-iterating tables and models -- I guess it would be better to handle transactions and transaction splits in completely separate classes (both in package `models` and `panels`) rather than in one class.

 * Introducing detailed-view panels for each supported entity.

 * Possibly (!) supporting additional entities: